How to Get Rid of Under-eye Bags Like an Esthetician

 The causes of under-eye bags and puffiness

-How to address under-eye bags
+How to improve under-eye bags

 Drink plenty of water and try a low-sodium diet